Hearing Aid Leaderboard

 You may be tempted to believe that over-the-counter (OTC) hearing aids, like the Jabra Enhance Plus, are just as good as prescription (Rx) hearing aids.
 In some cases, OTC hearing aids can offer the same performance as prescription devices but there are some important caveats to consider:

 1. OTC hearing aids are specifically geared for users with no greater than a mild-to-moderate hearing loss.
 When optimized for users with this loss, some OTC devices are capable of performing at or close to the level of Rx devices.
-However, had HearAdvisor tested devices programmed for a more severe hearing loss, or a less standard shape, some of the OTC devices would have been much less ineffective.
+However, had HearAdvisor tested devices programmed for a more severe hearing loss, or a less standard shape, some of the OTC devices would have been much less effective.
 The Rx devices tested are capable of providing much more amplification in order to meet the needs of users with severe or even profound hearing loss.

 3. We optimized the amplification of OTC and Rx devices in a lab using sophisticated tools to assist with applying appropriate sound levels for the target hearing loss.
 Most hearing aid users are unlikely to achieve such perfectly-beneficial settings on their own with OTC devices.
 On the other hand, if you seek an audiologist who performs real-ear measurements, it's likely that you can achieve HearAdvisor's Tuned Fit settings with both types of devices.